mattkingros/COMP551Project4/README.md

 ## COMP551Project4
 Repository for Project 4, reproducibility.
-This can be found on GitHub at https://github.com/mattkingros/COMP551Project4 (This is read the best place to execute code from)
+This can be found on GitHub at https://github.com/mattkingros/COMP551Project4 (This is the best place to execute code from, as github has built in google colab integration)

 This codebase reproduces some of the results from: